laymonage/base/data/posts/giscus.md

 long to be an announcement.
 (It probably already is).
 I'll just turn it into a separate blog post for later.

-Anyway, in short, building giscussions wasn't so easy as I originally thought it would be.
+Anyway, in short, building giscus wasn't so easy as I originally thought it would be.

 Thus, I'd really appreciate it if you would use it.
 Put it on your website.
 Tell your friends, too.
-[Contribute][giscussions-gh].
+[Contribute][giscus-gh].

 And, try it, right below this blog post! 👇